 PDF files can be viewed with the Acrobat® Reader®

-This document outlines a conceptual Risk Assessment Model that will be piloted by three to four State Departments of Transportation (DOTs) or Metropolitan Planning Organizations (MPOs) (hereafter, "transportation agencies") selected by the Federal Highway Administration (FHWA).
-Using feedback and lessons learned during this pilot phase, FHWA will refine this draft conceptual model and develop a final version for all transportation agencies.
+This document outlines a conceptual Risk Assessment Model that was piloted by five State Departments of Transportation (DOTs) and Metropolitan Planning Organizations (MPOs) (hereafter, "transportation agencies") selected by the Federal Highway Administration (FHWA).
+Using feedback and lessons learned during this pilot phase, FHWA refined this draft conceptual model and developed a Climate Change and Extreme and Extreme Weather Vulnerability Assessment Framework final version for all transportation agencies.

-The conceptual model consists of three primary components, as shown in Figure 1:
+The conceptual model consisted of three primary components, as shown in Figure 1:

 Each of these components is described in more detail below.
-The conceptual model is intended to be broad and flexible in how it is applied.
-FHWA will provide limited support to the selected transportation agencies to implement the model, and will collect feedback and lessons learned; this information will feed into a revised version of the model.
+The conceptual model is intended to be broad and flexible in how it was applied.

 Figure 1 : Structure of the conceptual Risk Assessment Model that will be piloted by State DOTs and MPOs